ewine-project/lte-wifi-iq-samples/README.md

 We have proposed machine learning based classification to identify the incumbent technology (between WiFi and LTE) at a given time at a given frequency in the unlisenced band.
 In order to validate a machine learning model for accuracy at different channel conditions between LTE and WiFi, a substantial amount of data samples are required for training and cross-validating the machine learning model.

 This space provides some sample data sample files collected:
-  1. in the CONNECT building (Dunlop Oriel House) in Dublin 2, in Ireland, in the 2nd floor, where CONNECT's testbed was located at the time of collecting the data
+  a. in the CONNECT building (Dunlop Oriel House) in Dublin 2, in Ireland, in the 2nd floor, where CONNECT's testbed was located at the time of collecting the data
-  1. using the B210 USRP from Ettus research.
+  b. using the B210 USRP from Ettus research.
 At the time of data collection, we had four B210s in our pocession, each having four antenna slots (sections A and B, each having a Tx/Rx and an Rx antenna slot)
-  1. by Jerome Arokkiam, as transmitted by commercial LTE and WiFi base stations.
+  c. by Jerome Arokkiam, as transmitted by commercial LTE and WiFi base stations.

 Naming convention of the the data file is as follows: